cjybyjk/cjybyjk/README.md

 ### Hi there 👋, this is Shelling

-- I am a software engineer at Xiaomi and I am currently developing the 🚗.
+- I am a software engineer at Xiaomi, currently developing the HD-Map.
+- Interested in and learning Android development.
 - 💕 [@MlgmXyysd](https://github.com/MlgmXyysd)